Machine learning applications for the study of AGN physical properties using photometric observations

-Once the performance of the SVR model has been assessed, we complete a grid search over its hyperparameters $C$ and $\epsilon$, the regularization and margin of errors, respectively, to find their optimal values.
-We repeat this procedure for the no-redshift case, $ML_{\rm wo/z}$.
-This step is important as the the final result can quite vary between default and optimized parameters.
-We summarize the final parameters of the machine learning model to be trained in Table \ref{tab:ML_properties}.
+Once the performance of the RF model has been assessed, we completed a grid search over its hyperparameters to find their optimal values: the maximum depth, that is, the number of splits that each decision tree is allowed to make, the maximum number of features considered on a per-split level and the number of estimators, and the number of decisions trees in the forest.
+This step is important as the final result can quite vary between default and optimized parameters.
+We summarize the final parameters of the machine learning model that is selected for training in Table \ref{tab:ML_properties}.

-\subsubsection{Regression metrics on \textit{N} pseudo-sets}
+\subsubsection{Regression metrics on N pseudo-sets}

-Just as it was done for the classification task, we use the $N$=200 pseudo-sets to propagate both the uncertainties in the photometric measurements in the training and reconstructed datasets, as well as fluctuations of the regressor's reconstruction.
-Here again, we adopt an iterative method, where, for each $i$-th training sample $T_{i}$ the SVR model is fitted, values of $T_{i}$ are predicted (for performance evaluation studies).
-This $i$-th fitted SVR is then used to reconstruct the target parameters in $C_{i}$, $i$-th pseudo-set of the unreconstructed catalogue.
-The process is repeated $N$ times.
+As was done for the classification task, we then used the $N$=200 pseudo-sets to propagate both the uncertainties in the photometric measurements in the training and reconstructed datasets, as well as fluctuations of the regressor's reconstruction.
+Here, we adopt an iterative method once more, where, for each $i$-th training sample, $T_{i}$, that the RF model is fitted with, values of $T_{i}$ are predicted (for performance evaluation studies).
+This $i$-th fitted RF is then used to reconstruct the target parameters in $C_{i}$, which is the $i$-th pseudo-set of the unreconstructed catalog.
+The process was repeated $N$ times.